 Egos are best parked: the cast, crew, producers, writers and director need a shared understanding.

-If filmmaking were a solo pursuit, then no writer would hand their material over to a producer or director again.
+If filmmaking were a solo pursuit, then no writer would hand their materials over to a producer or director again.

 We create and build ideas through collaboration – just like making a movie.